vmwarelab/cci/Opencart/README.md

   kubectl ccs set-context --project moad --supervisor-namespace open-cart
 ```
 Note: You only have to create your context if you login with --skip-set-context option.
-      Without it the context will be auto created when you login into cci.
+      Without it the context will be auto created based on your project membership when you login into cci.

 ## 5. Switch Context to your Supervisor Name ccs:moad:open-cart as your default context.
 ```
 kubectl config use-context ccs:moad:open-cart
 ```

-## 6. Deploy your MySQL Database using VM Service and Document the MySQL Service assigned External IP -> 10.176.193.6
+## 6. Deploy your MySQL Database using VM Service
 ( Can also be Done in the Aria Automation Service Broker UI)
 ```
 kubectl create -f oc-mysql-vm.yaml
 ```
 Note: This will create the MySQL VM and the MySQL VM Service
-Note: The oc-mysql-vm.yaml is included in the git repo ( Modify it according to your setup)
+      The oc-mysql-vm.yaml is included in the git repo ( Modify it according to your setup)

+Document the MySQL Service assigned External IP -> 10.176.193.6 by running :
 ```
 kubectl get vm,vmservice,service -o wide